 Location of the Anantara Resort Tangalle

 There are two Anantara resorts in Sri Lanka.
 One is much closer to Colombo and the international airport, at Kalutara, and the other located much further down the coast at Tangalle.

 Whilst the drive is far longer to Tangalle at around 4 hours, visitors are rewarded with some of Sri Lanka’s best beaches and untouched landscapes.

 The Anantara Peace Haven Tangalle Resort is one of just a couple of luxury hotels in this southern part of Sri Lanka.
 It is easily the best luxury hotel in Tangalle.

 The resort is adjacent to the scenic paradise that is Goyambokka beach.
 This is just 20 minutes drive from the commercial heart of Tangalle.
 You can see the location of the Anantara Peace Haven Tangalle Resort on Google Maps here.

 I love luxury hotel rooms, and for me it’s one of the most exciting things about checking into hotels.
 Sometimes, I prefer to stay in luxury hotels where there isn’t too much sightseeing to do, purely so that I can spend a good amount of time enjoying the hotel room.

 This was no exception at the Anantara Peace Haven Tangalle Resort.
 I was almost relieved to see some cloudy and at times, rainy weather, so that I could spend more time in the room.

 The room was spacious, with one of the most comfortable beds I’ve experienced in a long time.
-The stunning bathroom had a glass wall as the partition, which could easily be blacked out with a pull down blind.
-The room was equipped with a huge smart TV, Bose bluetooth sound system, Nespresso coffee machine with lots of capsules, as well as a kettle and a small fridge.
+The stunning bathroom had a partition glass wall, with a black out pull down blind.
+The room was also equipped with a huge smart TV, Bose bluetooth sound system, a Nespresso coffee machine, as well as a kettle and a small fridge.

 I loved the contemporary, classy room decor and the soft furnishings too.
 It was so simple and so wonderfully relaxing to spend time in.
 As I said, I barely wanted to leave it!